LEAGUE RULES

 Rookie Coaches:

 The Phoenix Blood Bowl League is keen to encourage new players into the game of Blood Bowl, but we also recognise that picking up a new game can be challenging when you are playing against veteran players.
-To accommodate this our Division Two begins with players using resurrection rules to try and help new coaches through the learning curve.
+To accommodate this our Division Two allows players to begin with players using resurrection rules to try and help new coaches through the learning curve.

 Any coach playing in their lower league may automatically heal any injuries and player deaths in the post-match sequence.
 This rule comes into play at the end of a match, during the post match sequence, and ensures that a coach will always start their next game with a full-strength roster.
 All casualties will be treated normally while the match is in progress (after all, learning to play with a reduced team is a key part of learning to play Blood Bowl), and all other rules linked to causing casualties, e.g. the effects of the Plague Ridden or Master of Death special rules, will activate as normal.